Housing Advice: Care Leavers and Young People

-If you are homeless, threatened with homelessness within 56 days or concerned about your housing situation, the council can provide advice and assistance.
-Please email housing@westberks.gov.uk and we will contact you to arrange an appointment.
+If you are at risk of homelessness or worried about your housing situation, you can email housing@westberks.gov.uk and we will contact you to arrange an appointment.

-If your enquiry is urgent, you can speak to an officer by calling 01635 519 530 and choosing option 2.
-Our hours of service are: Monday to Thursday - 8.30am to 5pm, Friday - 8.30am to 4.30pm.
-If you have been made homeless outside of these hours, please call the emergency duty team on 01344 351 999.
+If you have been made homeless outside of these hours, call the emergency duty team on 01344 351 999.

 On this page: